iAMSagar44/data-indexer-cli/README.md

 # Document Indexer Application

-A CLI application to interact with a Qdrant Vector Store.
+A CLI application to interact with an Azure AI Search resource.

 ## Technologies Used